CWCF Annual Conference

 Saturday, October 30, 2010 in Vancouver

 In a worker co-op, one has to have a good understanding of group dynamics.
-There are 2 energies within the group.
-1. Production energy.
-The more important the goal or target is, the higher the energy level.
+There are two energies within the group.
+First: Production energy; the more important the goal or target is, the higher the energy level.
 When you look at a worker co-operative this target is actually the worker co-operative advantage.
 This is what mobilizes people to form co-ops.
 For example, in the 1960s in Quebec there was not access to natural food products.
 A network of co-operatives formed to provide access to these products.
 The goal was have access to natural food products.
 When supermarkets in the 1980s and 1990s started stocking natural food products, the co-operatives gradually disappeared.
 The drive is strongest in worker co-operatives.
 The intensity of usage of products and services is highest in worker co-operatives.
-Our entire worklife is dependent on the co-operative.
+Our entire work life is dependent on the co-operative.
 This is why the mobilization in a worker co-operative is always highest.
-The second type of energy is solidarity energy.
-Taking pleasure from being together.
+The second type of energy is solidarity energy: taking pleasure from being together.

 The challenge in a worker co-operative is channelling these two types of energy.
 In the start-up phase, the production energy is very high and intense.
 The first two energies are very spontaneous.
 There is also maintenance energy.
 Understanding facilitation.
 Running an efficient meeting.

 One of the main problems in a worker co-operative is that the members do not all have the same vision.
 A lot of failures in the early stages of co-operatives are because members do not understand the worker co-operative advantage and fail to understand why they are doing this.
 Another reason for failure is the lack of competence in certain areas, mainly in resolving interpersonal conflict.
 A problem that comes up is false consensus, but we may not have really agreed what the overall goal is.
 Conflict often results with a split of what the vision is and the on-the-ground reality.
 With this two groups form, the pragmatists and the idealists.